• Skip to main content

 Why You’ll Love This Recipe

-• Easy to make: only 5 ingredients make up this recipe and you probably have them all in your pantry.
+• Easy to make: Only 5 ingredients make up this recipe and you probably have them all in your pantry.

-• Soothing: the Epsom salts in this bath soak help your muscles release tension.
+• Soothing: The Epsom salts in this bath soak help your muscles release tension.

-• Fragrant: the whole bathroom will smell delicious with these natural scents
+• Fragrant: The whole bathroom will smell delicious with these natural scents

-• Smooth skin: the ingredients in this coconut milk bath were made to help your skin maintain its flexibility and reduce signs of aging.
+• Smooth skin: The ingredients in this coconut milk bath were made to help your skin maintain its flexibility and reduce signs of aging.

-• Vegan: while traditional milk baths are made with dairy, this coconut milk bath makes the perfect cruelty-free and dairy-free alternative milk bath for vegans and those sensitive to dairy products.
+• Vegan: While traditional milk baths are made with dairy, this coconut milk bath makes the perfect cruelty-free and dairy-free alternative milk bath for vegans and those sensitive to dairy products.

-• A thoughtful gift: it’s easy to use this soak just on yourself but it also makes a thoughtful DIY gift for friends and neighbors!
+• A thoughtful gift: It’s easy to use this soak just on yourself but it also makes a thoughtful DIY gift for friends and neighbors!

 A jar of flour on a wooden table.